ryanklee/LLM-Workflow-Director/TEST_PROBLEM_PROGRESS.md

 ## Hypotheses (Ranked by Likelihood)

 1. Inconsistent Response Generation (Highest Likelihood)
-   - The `_generate_response` method may not consistently apply the Shakespearean style when a system message is present.
+   - The `_generate_response` method is not consistently applying the Shakespearean style when a system message is present.
    - Validation: Review and update the logic in `_generate_response` to ensure Shakespearean responses are always generated when appropriate.
-   - Status: To be implemented and tested.
+   - Status: Implemented, awaiting test results.

 2. System Message Handling in MockClaudeClient (High Likelihood)
    - The `MockClaudeClient` class may not be correctly handling system messages, particularly for Shakespearean language.
    - Validation: Review and update the system message handling in the `_generate_response` method of `MockClaudeClient`.
-   - Status: Partially implemented, but issue persists.
-Further refinement needed.
+   - Status: Implemented as part of Hypothesis 1, awaiting test results.

 3. Test Case Mismatch (Medium Likelihood)
    - The test case for system messages might not be aligned with the current MockClaudeClient implementation or expected Claude API behavior.